number317/Doc_online/README.md

 source path/trigger.sql;
 ```
 Restart mysql and you can login now.
 The username is 01234567890123, password is 000000.
 You can upload **doc, ppt, xls, txt, png, pdf** and so on form documents, the web will convert it to pdf and you can read it online.

-&emsp;&emsp;Finally, this project has some bugs and it does't work very well, if I have time, I will fix them.
+Finally, this project has some bugs and it does't work very well, if I have time, I will fix them.